ngandrass/moodle-data-archiving-concept/docs/requirements/user-stories.md

     As a <b>Moodle administrator</b>, I want to see if all required activities within a course were already archived successfully and if not, I want to be able to start the archiving process.

+!!! abstract "[US-UI-00] Archiving history"
+    As a <b>teacher</b>, <b>Moodle administrator</b> or <b>legal staff member</b>, I want to be able to see the history of archiving jobs.
+I want to be able to identify at which point in time archives were created.

 !!! abstract "[US-UI-00] Documentation"
     As a <b>teacher</b>, I want to have a user documentation that explains how to use the archiving system, so that I can use the system without having to ask other staff members for help.